VOLUNTEER WITH US

 The schedule can be flexible and is dependent on the volunteers.
 For example, some volunteers will opt to lead a morning yoga session before breakfast, or a dance/cultural lesson after dinner, etc. Feel free to engage others in the activities you enjoy!

 We can offer you shared accommodation, usually between 2-3 beds to a room.
 Rooms are neat and tidy (though whether they stay that way will be up to you!)
 Note: In winter months, the rooms may get chilly, as we do not have central heating!
 Take care to bring warm clothes with you.

 There is a shared bathroom with hot shower (solar in summer, gas in winter).

 Volunteers enjoy three meals a day.
-The kitchen is available for cooking breakfast and dinner, and is fully stocked with veggies from our biodynamic farm.
-Volunteers are free to cook whatever dishes they like with ingredients that are locally available.
-Lunch is dal bhat, a Nepali specialty, and is always prepared for you .
-We are able to cater to many culinary lifestyles, weather it is a particular food allergy, or if you require a vegan diet, we are more than happy to accommodate, just please inform us on your application or when you arrive.
+The kitchen is available for cooking breakfast and dinner and is fully stocked with veggies from our bio-dynamic farm.
+Volunteers are free to cook whatever dishes they like with ingredients which are locally available.
+Lunch is Dal bhat- a special Nepali cuisine is always prepared to serve the guests.
+We are able to cater different culinary lifestyles, whether there is a particular food allergy, or if you require a vegan diet, we are more than happy to accommodate, please inform us on your application or on your arrival.

 There are various eco-friendly projects that volunteers can participate in.
 Please check out projects page to see what kinds of work there is to be done.
 Because our foundation is still young, some projects may be on hiatus while we work toward more funding, so if there is a particular project you are looking to join, please contact us to see whether it is possible.